1934 Auckland Rugby League season: Arthur Carlaw

 On 12 November Arthur Carlaw died in Christchurch aged 51.
 He was a stonemason by trade and the nephew of James Carlaw, who Carlaw Park was named after.
 Arthur Carlaw was one of the pioneers of the rugby league game in New Zealand and made 20 appearances for Auckland from 1909 to 1913, and 17 matches for New Zealand over the same years.
 He also played 25 times for Ponsonby United from 1908 to 1913.
-Carlaw moved to Christchurch in the mid 1920s where he coached and refereed for several seasons.
+Carlaw moved to Christchurch in the mid-1920s where he coached and refereed for several seasons.
 He had been in poor health for "many years past, owing to having been gassed while in France.
 He [was] survived by his widow and two young children".

 Western Suburbs tour

 The 1934 New South Wales champions Western Suburbs club from Sydney decided to tour New Zealand in September/October.
-Due to the unavailability of a player they strengthened their side with the addition of Percy Williams of South Sydney, and Jack Lynch of Eastern Suburbs.
-Their first match was with Marist where they won, this was followed by a draw with Newton, a loss to Richmond, a win over Ponsonby, and a loss in the return match with Richmond.
+Due to the unavailability of a player they strengthened their side with the addition of stocky halfback Percy Williams of South Sydney who was also the New South Wales halfback at the time, and Jack Lynch of Eastern Suburbs.
+Williams proved to be an important acquisition as he scored two tries and kicked nine goals during the tour.
+Their first match was with Marist where they won, this was followed by a draw with Newton, a loss to Richmond, a win over a Ponsonby XIII, and another loss in the return match with Richmond.
 They were the fifth Australian club to visit New Zealand following on from visits by University, South Sydney, Eastern Suburbs, and St George.
 They arrived on board the Mariposa Ship on 22 September before commencing a light training run.
 Four regular first grade players were unable to make the trip but the manager Mr. J. J. White said the side was strengthened by four substitutes "who, in the opinion of State selectors, with the ten regular, brought the tourists well up to full strength".
 Just prior to the fourth match with Ponsonby a fire broke out at the Nicholls Brothers Limited premise on Stanley Street with the building being extensively damaged.
 The boys who played in the curtain-raiser ran from the field to collect their clothes from the dressing shed as they feared the fire may spread to the sheds and offices of Auckland Rugby League.
 Like many teams who toured New Zealand they spent the last part of their trip touring the Rotorua area taking in the thermal attractions.
 By defeating the touring side Richmond won the Rangatira Shield for the Sydney-Auckland championship.

 Tour matches

+The Ponsonby side was strengthened by the inclusion of Albert Laing (North Shore), Roy Hardgrave (Mount Albert), Des Herring (Mount Albert), and John Donald (North Shore).
+While Jack Lynch of the Eastern Suburbs side played his first tour match for Western Suburbs and scored a try in their win.